David Nail: David Nail and The Well Ravens (2018)

 In July 2018, Nail announced a new project as the frontman of the band David Nail & The Well Ravens.
 The band's first album titled Only This And Nothing More, was independently released on September 14, 2018.

 Since the release of Only This And Nothing More, Nail has independently released five EPs and three stand-alone singles.
 He has consistently toured North America playing for tens of thousands of fans.
 In March 2025, he joined Vanity Fair to premiere their film Take No Prisoners which he recorded a cover of Bruce Cockburn's "Pacing The Cage" especially for.
 He announced in late 2025 that he is working with Anderson East who will produce his first full-length album since 2016, Fighter.

 Personal life

 Nail was born and grew up in Kennett, Missouri, where his father was a high school band director.
 He married longtime girlfriend Catherine Werne on June 6, 2009, in Franklin, Tennessee.
 On December 12, 2015, Nail and Werne welcomed twins, son Lawson Brent Nail and daughter Lillian Catherine Nail.

-They welcomed a baby girl, Ellie Britton, in 2020.

 Nail participated in the 2010 Taco Bell All-Star Legends and Celebrity Softball Game, hitting a home run past the right-field fence in Angel Stadium.

 He attended Arkansas State University where he was a member of Pi Kappa Alpha.

-He is an avid fan of the MLB's St. Louis Cardinals and sang "God Bless America" during Game 7 of the Cardinals' 2011 World Series game versus the Texas Rangers.

-He sang the national anthem at the Mizzou Tigers 2012 homecoming football game versus the University of Kentucky.